Tuesday, June 9, 2009

 Nineteen Pieces of Klou

-Okay, I had been promising to share myself a long time ago, you know, in writing.
+I had been promising to share myself a long time ago, you know, in writing.
 Recently, Bob shared some information about himself and challenged me and others to do the same, thereby putting some much needed fire under me.
 This will be an ongoing project, and each time I'll give it a little spin.
-This time, I have provided my own response to each of Bob's subject matters, then added some of my own.
+This time, I have provided my own response to each of Bob's subject matters, and added some of my own.
 Without further ado, here are 19 elements of me.

 What a way to start this off...